 Get up early the following morning and drive to the national park.
 Check in at the Visitor center to get an update on the weather and lava viewing conditions, and spend your day till early afternoon exploring the lava tubes, sulfur banks and steaming calderas of the park.

 Then, drive down Highway 11 towards Hilo, and take the exit to highway 130 at Kea’au.
-This highway takes you into Puna, where you can explore the Lava Tree State Park and many picturesque roads.
+This highway takes you into the Puna district, where you can explore the Lava Tree State Park and many picturesque roads.
 For an early dinner, go to the quaint town of Pahoa.
 If your flight leaves the island late, we heavily recommend that you also hike out to the lava to see it up-close and personal! (see our lava viewing information).

 Afterward, get back in your car and drive back to the airport.
 If you don’t leave the island late at night, you may want to skip exploring Puna, and head out directly to the Lava fields from the Volcanoes National park.